 - Sports medicine

 - Sports law

 - Sports analysis

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the number of job opportunities in coaching was expected to increase 6% between 2014 and 2024, which is just as fast as the national average.
-Data from the BLS indicates that the median salary for coaches and scouts was $31,000 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of job opportunities in coaching was expected to increase 11% between 2018 and 2028, which is just faster than the national average.
+Data from the BLS indicates that the median salary for coaches and scouts was $33,780 in 2018.

 Continuing Education Information